BASE (formerly PIPS)

 Purpose of the Assessment

 The intent of any assessment is to determine what an individual knows in an area.
-The PIPS assessment is different from other assessments as the focus is not solely on what the student knows and can answer correctly, but how the student goes about determining the answers.
+The BASE assessment is different from other assessments as the focus is not solely on what the student knows and can answer correctly, but how the student goes about determining the answers.
 Teachers can gain valuable insight through the one-to-one administration of the assessment.

-PIPS gives an indication of individual student needs in early literacy and numeracy development.
+BASE provides an indication of individual student needs in early literacy and numeracy development.
 The assessment predicts future performance and assists teachers to identify students who might benefit from early intervention or extension programs.
 The final assessment provides information on how well students have progressed during the year relative to their starting point.
 Schools use this data to monitor and revise their teaching programs in the next year of schooling.

-PIPS is conducted in a supportive environment, and is an integral part of the teaching and learning cycle.
+BASE is conducted in a supportive environment, and is an integral part of the teaching and learning cycle.
 The results are used to inform teaching practices relevant to the needs of the individual child.

-Reporting on PIPS
+Reporting on BASE